top of page

 Resting, taking a breath, will this help?

-Learn Techniques to make changes to your thoughts
+Learn techniques or ways to make changes to your thoughts

 What if you can find something or some way that can relieve or reduce your pain levels?
-Check out the example below.
+Check out the example below, a conversation I often have with women stuggling with chronic pain.

 Here is one technique I've often had discussions about - housekeeping!